 - Sumac is a spice extensively used in Middle Eastern cooking.
 (Amazon affiliate link)

-- It is made by crushing the dried fruits of the sumac bush, has a bright red color and a tart taste.
+- It is made by crushing the dried fruits of the sumac bush and has a bright red color and a tart taste.

-- It is great sprinkled over hummus or tabouleh, you can add it to salad dressings, roasted vegetables, you can use it to rub chicken or other meats before grilling or roasting.
+- It is great sprinkled over hummus or tabouleh; you can add it to salad dressings or roasted vegetables, and you can use it to rub chicken or other meats before grilling or roasting.

 - You can substitute sumac with some lemon zest mixed with a little salt.

 - Harissa is a hot and aromatic chili paste used in North African (Tunisian) and Middle Eastern cooking.
 (Amazon affiliate link)

 - There are many versions of harissa, but they all contain more or fewer chilies, garlic, and spices like coriander, cumin, caraway, and some tomato paste.